ingrey1/taxpower/docs/getting-started/first-request/postman.md

 ---

-5. **Select the Headers tab, and add your API key as the value for the "api_key" header**
+5. **Select the Headers tab, and add your API key as the value for the "api_key" header.**

   - If you don't have an API key yet, you can find the instructions to generate one [here](../generate-api-key).